 The curriculum of middle school offers maximum flexibility in terms of experiential learning.
 The main objective at school is to take up the responsibility of grooming children holistically, strengthening the scholastic and co-scholastic areas while reinforcing the value system.
 This age group is the most turbulent in terms of the emotional quotient, hence, maintaining a balance.
-In the middle school, students are trained to acquire organizational and analytical skills and also gain confidence for year-end examinations.
+In middle school, students are trained to acquire organizational and analytical skills and also gain confidence for year-end examinations.

-Thus at TWT we emphasize a structured learning process, where the teacher facilitates, inspires and imparts a strong practical slant to the entire learning experience by utilizing varied, interactive and skill-based teaching like the concept of Mathematics is introduced through Abacus and Vedic Math.
+Thus at TWT, we emphasize a structured learning process, where the teacher facilitates, inspires, and imparts a strong practical slant to the entire learning experience by utilizing varied, interactive and skill-based teaching like the concept of Mathematics is introduced through Abacus and Vedic Maths.
 Likewise, Science and Social Science concepts are strengthened through the application of the learning and Interdisciplinary method.
-The Wisdom Tree is proud of its efforts leading to its rock-solid reputation as an educational institution committed to supporting the engagement of students of the school in doing their tiny bits to bring a positive social change in the society.
+The Wisdom Tree is proud of its efforts leading to its rock-solid reputation as an educational institution committed to supporting the engagement of students of the school in doing their tiny bits to bring a positive social change in society.
 TWT makes each child responsible for themselves and ready to create a position as a leader in the new economic and social climate.

 The various social initiatives taken up by the school aim at blending a comprehensive classroom teaching program with a variety of community-oriented activities providing students with abundant opportunities for enriching personal growth, enhance civic awareness, and a progressive global outlook in line with The Wisdom Tree vision and mission.

 In an attempt to make the students conscientious and proud Indian citizens, ‘The Wisdom Tree’ had collaborated with Karo Sambhav which aimed at creating awareness on critical environmental issues e.g. Waste from Electrical and Electronic Equipment's (WEEE), engaging students on preventive environmental strategies like circular economy, and inspiring them to take actions in their daily lives.
-The Karo Sambhav E-waste programme was a journey of exploration, where students discovered the magnitude of the problem in their surroundings, and then looked for answers themselves.
+The Karo Sambhav E-waste program was a journey of exploration, where students discovered the magnitude of the problem in their surroundings, and then looked for answers themselves.
 Through workshops and activities, our teachers engaged with the future leaders instilling the responsibility that will contribute to the movement of building a sustainable e-waste solution.

-The programme was a huge success at making an impact on stakeholders like students, their peers, parents, relatives, and communities, encouraging students to lead a sustainable lifestyle, and inspired them to become the catalysts of change.
+The program was a huge success at making an impact on stakeholders like students, their peers, parents, relatives, and communities, encouraging students to lead a sustainable lifestyle, and inspired them to become the catalysts of change.